rhel-labs/learn-katacoda/sql-server-ansible/step4.md

 # Run the Ansible Playbook

-Now, let's run our ansible playbook defined in the site.yml file
+Now, let's run our ansible playbook defined in the site.yml file and pass it the list of hosts

-`ansible-playbook site.yml`{{execute}}
+`ansible-playbook -i myhosts site.yml`{{execute}}

 The playbook has several tasks, and some tasks could take a bit longer than usual.